Nature-themed projects like painting shells, rocks, or leaves are some of our very favorites!

 Whether you’re going on a beach vacation and collecting seashells or buying some at a craft store, painting seashells is a fun and easy craft for summer.
 Let the childhood magic begin!

-Summer days can stretch pretty long—you can never have too many craft ideas.
+Summer days can stretch pretty long—you can never have too many craft and activity ideas.
 A few of our favorites:

 - Watermelon Craft (Make a Paper Plate Watermelon!)

 I like to use acrylic craft paint for almost any craft project.
-It is affordable, pigmented, and much more full coverage than a lot of washable children’s painted.
+It is affordable, pigmented, and much more full coverage than a lot of washable children’s paint.